ljvmiranda921/ljvmiranda921.github.io/life/index.md

 permalink: /life/
 ---

-Some reflections on the developer and researcher life.
-Adding a personal touch to code.
+Some reflections on the developer and researcher life, plus stories of my journey.
+Trying to add a personal touch to code.
 Opinions are solely my own and do not reflect those of my institution or affiliation.

 <ul>
   {% for post in site.categories.life %}